-The undeterred demand for all things to do with the Beatles was the essence behind enthusiast Raj Prem’s recent exhibition.
-Prem’s recognized goal was to give enthusiasts who already have a broader understanding of the band something extra.
-This made him select a series of unusually seen photos during some of group’s most significant years in the 1960s.
-The Beatles photography exhibition promises to build the same kind of delight and ardour that fans first felt over half a century ago.
+This type of ongoing demand for the Beatles is a driving force behind curator Raj Prem’s latest exhibition.
+Prem’s declared goal was to gives fans who already have a comprehensive understanding of the band something even more.
+This prompted him to identify a series of never seen photographs during some of group’s formative years in the 1960s.
+The Beatles photography exhibition aims to generate the same type of excitement and enthusiasm that fans originally felt over 50 years back.

-Rock and roll photography curator, Raj Prem will release a new series of rare and mostly unseen photographs of the world’s favorite Fab Four: The Beatles.
+Musical curator, Raj Prem will release a new series of rare and mostly unseen photographs of the world’s favorite Fab Four: The Beatles.
 The news comes on the heels of another major moment for these legends of rock and roll – the 50 year mark since the band’s first iconic concert and appearance on the Ed Sullivan Show in the United States.
-As BeatleMania skyrocketed the group into the global spotlight, the desire to get more access into the Beatles’ lives behind the scenes grew exponentially.
-Fans wanted to see all aspects of their favorite band and get a peek into the private lives.
-Legends like photog Robert Freeman brought this to light by getting intimate access into the band’s world and showcasing them with some of the most memorable pictures in the history of rock.
+As BeatleMania skyrocketed the group into the spotlight globally, the desire to get more access into the Beatles’ lives behind the scenes grew exponentially.
+Fans wanted to see all aspects of them and get a peek into the private lives.
+Legends like photog Robert Freeman brought this to light by getting intimate access into the band’s world and showcasing them with some of the pictures of the history of rock.